smart-on-fhir/smart-scheduling-links/specification.md

 A client queries the manifest on a regular basis, e.g. once every 1-5 minutes.
 The client iterates through the links in the manifest file to retrieve any Location, Schedule, or Slot files it is interested in.
 (Clients SHOULD ignore any output items with types other than Location, Schedule, or Slot.)

+### Timestamps

+Wherever “timestamps” are used in this specification, they SHALL be in the format `YYYY-MM-DDThh:mm:ss.sss+zz:zz` (e.g. `2015-02-07T13:28:17.239+02:00` or `2017-01-01T00:00:00Z`).
+The time SHALL specified at least to the second and SHALL include a time zone offset (for UTC, the offset MAY be `Z`).
+These timestamp’s match [FHIR’s “instant” format][fhir-instant], and are also valid ISO 8601 timestamps.

 ### `Accept` Headers
 For Bulk Publication Manifest requests, servers SHALL support at least the following `Accept` headers from a client, returning the same FHIR JSON payload in all cases: